THE CONSULTATION ON MARRIED LIFE AND SEXUAL MORALITY.

 Parishes have been sent guidelines on funerals.
 Some of these two documents are useful.
 Two points that do not apply in this parish are that tributes to the deceased should come at the beginning of the Mass (local custom is that they come at the end); more seriously, tributes should be written out and submitted to the priest for approval - this goes against common sense and common decency.
 The texts are difficult to read as they need Adobe, but links to them are at the end of this page.
 The parish document is called preparingafuneral.rtf, the other documents come from the diocese.
 Parishioners are unlikely to be asked to prepare their own funerals!

-Once again the borough Dean has proposed that this be discussed, but the reply was that it was discussed last year and so there is no point.
+Once again the borough Dean has proposed that this be discussed, but the reply was that it was discussed last year and so there is no point in going further with this!
 (31.10.13)

 (Responses so far are in italics - feel free to email further comments.
 It would be useful to know if you are a parishioner or not)